no collateral required*

-Credit Card Processing Loans are sometimes referred to as a “Merchant Cash Advance” or a “Business Loans Against Credit Card Sales.”
+Loans against credit card processing transactions are sometimes referred to as a “Merchant Cash Advance” or a “Business Loans Against Credit Card Sales.”
 You would receive a lump sum based on the revenue you are projected to generate from debit and credit card sales throughout a given period.
 Payments would automatically be deducted from debit and credit card sales whenever you batch out your transactions (daily, weekly, etc.).

 How Do Credit Card Processing Loans Work?

-Instead of interest rates, Credit Card Processing Loans have factor rates.
-This determines your principal or the total amount you’d owe.
-You would also be assigned a percentage that determines how much of your sales will go towards your payments.
+Instead of interest rates, loans on credit card processing sales have factor rates.
+This determines your principal or the total you’d owe.
+You would also be assigned a holdback percentage that determines how much of your daily credit card sales will go towards each payment.
 This percentage and your factor rate are based on your perceived ability to repay.

 Since payments are deducted from sales, the size of your payment depends on your sales volume.
 So, if you have a slow month, your payment amounts would be smaller.
 This would not have to be followed by a more substantial payment the next month, nor would it increase your principle.
 However, you do have to pay back the total amount within a specific period.

 You also have two options for the method by which payments are deducted.
 First, you could have payments deducted as a fixed percentage of daily sales.
 Second, you could have the company deduct a fixed percentage of your daily bank account deposits.
 This method is known as ACH, or Automated Clearing House payments.

 What Are The Advantages of Credit Card Processing Loans?

 Compared to other capital financing options, credit card processing loans are quick and easy to qualify for.
 You can get approved with less than perfect credit history, less than one year in business, and even rocky cash flow.
 Thanks to these loose requirements, lenders can approve and distribute the capital in less than 48 hours, now that’s fast!